The n100 Google update: why rank tracking just got expensive

 start=90).

 This sounds like a minor annoyance.
-In reality, it is a catastrophic multiplication of effort.
+It’s a 10x multiplication of effort.

 Why Google did it: The AI scraping war